 By: Olivia Lounsbury, Clinical Research Coordinator

-A parent should never have to watch their child die after they’ve been asking repeatedly for help, screaming to be heard, with no response.
+A parent should never have to watch their child die of sepsis after they’ve been asking repeatedly for help, screaming to be heard, with no response.

 “Why is her fever so high?”

 “Why does she have a rash all over her body?”